-- All Complaints will be reviewed within 10 days of submission by panelists designated by the applicable RRDRP provider to determine whether the Complainant has standing to request relief and has complied with the procedural rules. - If the RRDRP provider finds that the Complaint complies with procedural rules, the Complaint will be deemed filed, and the proceedings will continue.
+- All Complaints will be reviewed within 10 business days of submission by panelists designated by the applicable RRDRP provider to determine whether the Complainant has standing to request relief and has complied with the procedural rules. - If the RRDRP provider finds that the Complaint complies with procedural rules, the Complaint will be deemed filed, and the proceedings will continue.
 If the RRDRP provider finds that the Complaint does not comply with procedural rules, the Complaint will be dismissed and the proceedings closed without prejudice to the Complainant's submission of a new Complaint that complies with procedural rules.
-Filing fees will not be refunded.
+Filing fees will not be refunded. - If deemed compliant, the Provider will serve the Complaint on the registry operator.

-Response to the Objection
+Response to the Objection Complaint

 - The RRDRP provider will serve the complaint.
 The registry operator will file a response to each Complaint.
-The response will be filed within thirty (30) days of service the Complaint.
-Service will be deemed effective, and the time will start to run, upon confirmation that the written materials sent by the RRDRP provider have been received at the last known address of the registry operator. - The Response will comply with the rules for filing of a Complaint and will contain the names and contact information for the registry operator, as well as a point by point response to the statements made in the Complaint, should be filed with the RRDRP provider and served upon the Complainant in paper and electronic form.
+The response will be filed within thirty (30twenty (20)) days of service the Complaint.
+Service will be deemed effective, and the time will start to run, upon confirmation that the written materials sent by the RRDRP provider have been received at the last known address of the registry operator. - The Response will comply with the rules for filing of a Complaint and will contain the names and contact information for the registry operator, as well as a point by point response to the statements made in the Complaint, should be filed with the RRDRP provider Provider and served upon the Complainant in paper and electronic form.
 The filing fee must accompany the filing or the allegations in the Complaint will be sustained.